antoinecordelle/Obiwan/README.md

 # Architecture

 The program will process alerts and metrics as it streams the log file, displaying them in the dashboard when they come up.
-The log file is read once, line by line, every line being processed by the Processors as it is parsed.
-This allow the program to parse bigger files, as the file is not stored in the program memory and the program only keeps two minutes (by default) of HttpPacket history.

 ## Global architecture